opencomputeproject/OCP-HM-AMC-Auxiliary_Management_Controller/docs/SMC_Specification/Auxiliary_Management_Controller.md

 - If not ready to accept a new request message, the AMC *shall* respond with an ERROR response message with an ErrorCode of Busy (3h) (i.e., the device shall not silently discard the request message).
 - If a request is received out of order, the AMC *shall* respond with an ERROR response message with an ErrorCode of RequestResynch (i.e., 43h) for that request and for all subsequent requests until a GET_VERSION command is received and processed.
 The device *shall not* silently discard requests due to an out of order request.

-Table 8 specifies ACM response code requirements for SPDM.
+Table 8 specifies AMC response code requirements for SPDM.

 **Table 8**
 SPDM Repsonse | Implementation | Notes